Characteristics of the Sport

 Body Fat Levels & Body Weight Issues

-Like many athletes who compete in weight category sports, many taekwondo athletes become focused on achieving low body fat levels, and achieving weight loss before competition to allow them to qualify in their chosen (lower) weight category.
+Like many athletes who compete in weight category sports, many taekwondo athletes become focused on achieving low body fat levels and weight loss before competition to allow them to qualify in their chosen (lower) weight category.
 This emphasis on weight control, usually for very targeted periods, often overshadows other nutrition goals.
 Nutrition patterns can easily fall into a cycle of severe food restriction leading up to a competition, followed by bingeing afterwards.
 This cycling can lead to swings in body mass (weight) and body fat levels, as well as failure to achieve nutritional needs in the long-term.

 The Training Diet - Week-Round Recovery

 Meals and snacks should be timed over the day to allow the athlete to fuel up before each training session, and refuel/ recover afterwards.
 Where there is a long gap between meals and a training session - for example, between lunch and a late afternoon training session, it is useful to have a carbohydrate-based snack 1-2 hours before training to 'top-up' fuel supplies and prevent hunger.
-Examples of practical snacks include fruit and yoghurt, a bowl of cereal, and toast with a milk smoothie or hot milk drink.
+Examples of practical snacks include fruit and yoghurt, a bowl of cereal with low fat milk, and toast with a milk smoothie or hot milk drink.
 Speedy intake of carbohydrate-based foods teamed with a protein source, will help to promote refueling after training, as well as muscle repair and growth.
 If it isn't practical to have a main meal within 30-60 minutes after training, a snack providing 50-100 grams of carbohydrate and a source of protein, is a good choice as a recovery aid.
 Recovery snacks should be combined with fluid to replace any fluid lost during the session.
-(For further guidance see the fact sheet Carbohydrate – How much? on the AIS Sports Nutrition website).
+(For further guidance see the fact sheet Carbohydrate – How much? on the AIS Sports Nutrition website)